HarrisKomn/MachineLearning-HeartDisease/README.md

 13) thal: 0 = normal; 1 = fixed defect; 2 = reversable defect
 14) condition: 0 = no disease, 1 = disease

+# Data correlation
+Data correlation is the way in which one dataset may correspond to another dataset.
+In Machine Learning, data correlation demonstrates how system's features correspond with system's output.
+We use data visualization in order to find how individual features may correlate with the output:

 ![image](https://user-images.githubusercontent.com/43147324/86821795-81e1b600-c093-11ea-9644-87f6b48d7928.png)

 # Acknowledgements
 Creators: